rez-ahmed/travel-booking-site/README.md

-# Travello - Trip Booking Form
+# Travello - Trip Booking Site

 Travello is a simple and responsive trip booking form built with **Next.js** and **Tailwind CSS**.
 Users can fill out their travel information including full name, email, destination, number of travelers, and preferred travel date.